 - Strategic Partnerships or Certifications—easy and subtle way to remind customers and prospects about your expertise; makes for a quick read instead of adding a line to every email

-- Meeting Scheduler—save everyone countless emails and let your customers and prospects book time at their convenience—meeting scheduler apps make it simple to add
+- Meeting Scheduler—save everyone countless emails and let your customers and prospects book time at their convenience—this post lists several apps, and here's another option from Cogsworth.

 In general, there is no need to include your Email address in the Email signature—it’s redundant as a recipient can just hit "reply."

-You may want to consider adding the ability to book a meeting with you or even include a headshot.
+You also may want to consider including a headshot.